 SNI adds the domain name to the TLS handshake process, so that the TLS process reaches the right domain name and receives the correct SSL certificate, enabling the rest of the TLS handshake to proceed as normal.

 Specifically, SNI includes the hostname in the Client Hello message, or the very first step of a TLS handshake.

 A hostname is the name of a device that connects to a network.
-In the context of the Internet, a domain name, or the name of a website, is a kind of hostname.
+In the context of the Internet, a domain name, or the name of a website, is a type of hostname.
 Both are separate from the IP address associated with the domain name.

 A virtual hostname is a hostname that doesn't have its own IP address and is hosted on a server along with other hostnames.
 It is "virtual" in that it doesn't have a dedicated physical server, just as virtual reality exists only digitally, not in the physical world.

 Encrypted SNI (ESNI) adds on to the SNI extension by encrypting the SNI part of the Client Hello.
 This prevents anyone snooping between the client and server from being able to see which certificate the client is requesting, further protecting and securing the client.
 Cloudflare and Mozilla Firefox launched support for ESNI in 2018.

 In this rare case, the user will likely be unable to reach certain websites, and the user's browser will return an error message like "Your connection is not private."

 The vast majority of browsers and operating systems support SNI.
 Only very old versions of Internet Explorer, old versions of the BlackBerry operating system, and other outdated software versions do not support SNI.

 To learn more about the TLS/SSL protocol, SSL certificates, and how HTTPS works, see What is an SSL certificate?